sungchanjo/api-server-base/README.md

 # api-server-base

 Simple api server bolierplate using express, log4js, babel, nodemon.
-VS Code configuration for debugging is included.
+VS Code configuration for debugging is enabled.

 ## How does it work?